We manage our web sites in accordance with the principles set out below:

 b) Right to rectification

 In accordance with Art.
-16 GDPR, you shall have the right to request the prompt rectification of inaccurate or incomplete personal data stored by us.
+16 GDPR, you shall have the right to obtain from us without undue delay the rectification of inaccurate or incomplete personal data stored by us.

 In accordance with Art.
-17 GDPR, you shall have the right to request prompt erasure of your personal data stored by us, unless further processing is required for one of the following reasons:
+17 GDPR, you shall have the right to obtain from us without undue delay the erasure of your personal data stored by us, unless further processing is required for one of the following reasons:

 d) Right to restriction of processing